 "KISS Meets the Phantom of the Park" debuted on October 28, 1978.
 What better time for a movie about a rock group disguised in makeup with super powers who battled a mysterious villain and his robots to come out than a few days before Halloween?
 It was featured as one of NBC's "Movies of the Week" and was a hit.
 Millions of kids were glued to their television sets that night.

-With Halloween right around the corner, the 38th anniversary of the release of "KISS Meets the Phantom of the Park" will soon be here.
+With Halloween right around the corner, the 39th anniversary of the release of "KISS Meets the Phantom of the Park" is here.
 I still remember watching it and being thrilled to see my rock superheroes KISS in action.
 I was the perfect age for what the movie was all about.
 If it was a marketing ploy to get millions of younger kids hooked on the super-powered look of KISS so they could sell more records, it worked.
 Thirty-three years later, I'm still a member of the KISS Army!